ModelExport

 Modifying / re-ordering included attributes

-To modify or re-order the included attributes in the export, override the allowedAttributes
+To modify or re-order the included attributes in the export, override the allowedAttributes method.
+You can include relations as well along these attributes.

 <?php